MicrosoftDocs/PowerShell-Docs/reference/7.2/Microsoft.PowerShell.Core/About/about_Arrays.md

 #### ForEach(string propertyName, object[] newValue)

-The `ForEach` method can also be used to quickly retrieve, or set property values for every item in the collection.
+The `ForEach()` method can also be used to retrieve, or set property values for every item in the collection.

 ```powershell
 # Set all LastAccessTime properties of files to the current date.